bldavies/bldavies.com/content/blog/motu-wp.md

 }
 ```

-The function `common_neighbour_rate` works by computing the geodesic distances between each pair of vertices in `G`, defining binary indicator variables (as entries of the matrix `B`) for whether each distance is equal to two and taking the average of those variables over all possible vertex pairs; its name comes from recognising that "coauthor" is a context-specific synonym for "neighbouring vertex."
+The function `common_neighbour_rate` works by computing the geodesic distances between each pair of vertices in `G`, defining binary indicator variables (as entries of the matrix `B`) for whether each distance is equal to two and taking the average of those variables over all possible vertex pairs.
+Its name comes from recognising that "coauthor" is a context-specific synonym for "neighbouring vertex."

 Within the LCC of `net`, the average distance between any two authors is equal to 2.5 while the maximum such distance---the *diameter* of the LCC---is equal to five.
-These numbers suggest a smallness about the world inhabited by Motu working paper authors: if you ask anyone if they've written a paper with so-and-so, the answer you'll get is probably, "no, but I know someone who knows someone who has."
+These numbers suggest a smallness about the world inhabited by Motu working paper authors: if you ask anyone if they've written a paper with so-and-so, the answer you'll get is probably, "no, but I've written with someone who has written with someone that has."
 It appears that, at least in terms of geodesic distances, Motu researchers are seldom far apart.

 ### Testing for small-worldness

-[Watts and Strogatz (1998)](https://www.nature.com/articles/30918) formalise the idea of small-worldness in a fantastic article written for *Nature*.[^strogatz]
+[Watts and Strogatz (1998)](https://www.nature.com/articles/30918) formalise the idea of small-worldness.[^strogatz]
 They identify small-world networks as those that are

 > highly clustered ... yet have small characteristic path lengths.

 The extent to which a network is clustered is determined by its [clustering coefficient](https://en.wikipedia.org/wiki/Clustering_coefficient#Global_clustering_coefficient), while the characteristic path length is simply the mean geodesic distance between pairs of vertices.
 Intuitively, a network is small-world if it has local communities whose links are mostly internal but with a few external links that facilitate fast inter-community exchange.
-For example, most flights undertaken by New Zealanders comprise travel within our dense domestic network, but a Cantabrian wanting to holiday in Bangkok or Dubai need only make a short pitstop in Sydney.
+For example, most flights undertaken by New Zealanders comprise travel within our dense domestic network, but a Cantabrian wanting to holiday in Bangkok or Dubai need only make a pitstop in Sydney.
 The latter acts as a hub that connects many distant cities in the same way that the three shaded vertices in the map of `net` above connect many otherwise distant authors.

 [Humphries and Gurney (2008)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0002051) describe a method for determining small-worldness using random graphs.